 Common Mental Health Challenges in Weston, Florida

 Residents of Weston face several social challenges that can increase the risk of mental illness.
 There are a range of mental illnesses that are common in the United States, including:

 - Post-traumatic stress disorder

-These mental health issues can affect anyone, but there are certain risk factors that can increase your likelihood of struggling with a mental illness.
+These mental health issues can affect anyone, but certain risk factors can increase your likelihood of struggling with a mental illness.
 Poverty in particular can have a traumatic effect on mental health.
-Individuals living in poverty are exposed to high levels of stress, anxiety and uncertainty about the future.
-In Weston, the rate of homeownership is 73.4 percent.
+Individuals living in poverty are exposed to high levels of stress, anxiety, and uncertainty about the future.
+In Weston, the rate of homeownership is 73.4%.
 This is higher than the national average, which helps to lower the local rates of homelessness.
-The poverty rate is 7.85 percent, which is also lower than the national average.
+The poverty rate is 7.85 %, which is also lower than the national average.
 Residents of Weston enjoy, on average, a higher household income as well.